Heal Yourself at Home

 Increase NO presence in vaginal capillaries to increase blood flow

-Vitamins / Nutrients
+Vitamins / nutrients

-Vitamin A - helps moisture content and collagen production for mucous membranes
+• Vitamin A - helps moisture content and collagen production for mucous membranes

-Vitamin B-Complex (50mg / day)
+• Vitamin B-Complex (50mg / day)

-Vitamin E - aids hydration - topical application of vit E suppositories, supplement natural mixed-tochopherols or consume E in sunflower and pumpkin seeds;
+• Vitamin E - aids hydration - topical application of vit E suppositories, supplement natural mixed-tochopherols or consume E in sunflower and pumpkin seeds;

-Omega-3 - Daily: 2 Tbsp. flax seed (grind and consume within 20 minutes) + 1 Tbsp. quality flax oil (E.g. Flora, Spectrum) made water-soluble by first mixing with 1 Tbsp. whey protein powder OR 2 Tbsp. cottage cheese OR 3 Tbsp yogurt.
+• Omega-3 - Daily: 2 Tbsp. flax seed (grind and consume within 20 minutes) + 1 Tbsp. quality flax oil (E.g. Flora, Spectrum) made water-soluble by first mixing with 1 Tbsp. whey protein powder OR 2 Tbsp. cottage cheese OR 3 Tbsp yogurt.
 Can add to blender drink or use your imagination.
 It must not be heated above about 110 deg.
 F.

-Omega-7 - Sea buckthorn oil; topical application to vaginal membranes
+• Omega-7 - Sea buckthorn oil; topical application to vaginal membranes

-Calcium - required for eNOS enzyme, used to convert L-arginine to NO and increase blood flow.
+• Calcium - required for eNOS enzyme, used to convert L-arginine to NO and increase blood flow.
 Calcium in green leafy vegetables, dairy products, nuts

-L-Arginine - this amino acid is the raw material for NO production.
+• L-Arginine - this amino acid is the raw material for NO production.
 Foods HIGH IN L-ARGININE include: nuts (almonds, walnuts, hazelnuts), berries, chocolate, beans, fish, chicken, sunflower and flax seed

 Probiotics

-not all lactobacilli or probiotic strains are effective in the vagina.
-A commercial probiotic strain, L. rhamnosus GG, is apparently not well suited to colonizing the vagina nor is L. acidophilus, perhaps explaining why both these strains failed to prevent recurrence of UTI [25,26].
-Further studies are required to understand this difference in functionality between strains.
+Not all lactobacilli probiotic strains are effective in the vagina.
+A commercial probiotic strain, L. rhamnosus GG, is apparently not well suited to colonizing the vagina nor is L. acidophilus.
+L. fermentum RC-14 and L. rhamnosus GR-1 represent the first probiotic combination taken orally to reduce vaginal colonization by pathogenic bacteria and yeast.
+Link

 References